 - IBM Watson (IBM uses deep learning to solve complex customer problems and support its customers in making better business decisions).

 Deep learning techniques are used to connect the input with the output in an artificial neural network.

-ANNs are interconnected groups of nodes (artificial neurons) which are connected to each other.
-These groups of neurons are trained using data that has already been classified, so that the system is able to classify new data.
+ANNs are interconnected groups of nodes (artificial neurons) that connect to each other.
+These groups of neurons are trained using data that has already been classified so that the system can organize new data.

 The more data you feed into the network, the more it learns and gets better at processing new data correctly.
-Each individual neuron is connected to one or more than one other neurons by creating links between them.
+Each neuron connects to one or more neurons by creating links between them.
 The links have a weighting attached that produces a reaction from each neuron when a signal passes through it.
-In digital marketing, you can use this reaction to predict customer behaviour based on previous interactions with your website, email campaigns and digital ads.
+In digital marketing, you can use this reaction to predict customer behavior based on previous interactions with your website, email campaigns, and digital ads.

 The most basic way to think of deep learning is like this: machines, like humans, can exhibit a large variety of behaviors.
 They can look at new objects and decide whether or not they’re harmful.
 They can learn to read new words and understand their meanings.
 They can even teach themselves to beat highly-skilled Go masters!
 However, unlike humans, machines rely on numeric values in order to perform these tasks.

 When they’re exposed to new words, for example, they must be told what each word means by their creators.
 For humans, this process is much more intuitive.
 Once we see a new object or learn a new word, we can recognize it and understand its meaning without having to memorize statistics about its appearance or definition.

 The advantages of deep learning for marketersWhy is deep learning so important in digital marketing?
 The simple answer is that it allows machines to recognize subtle patterns in order to better advertise products or services to target audiences.